robmosys-tum/PapPercComp/README.md

     $ source devel/setup.bash

 for every new terminal.
-Please, execute the following steps in the exact same order.
+Please execute the following steps in the exact same order.

 1. Bringup the scene.